 Hays became the head debate coach for the Georgia Debate Union in the fall of 2012.
 Having debated at UGA from 2001 to 2005 and having coached at UGA from 2007 to 2009, he returned to Athens after pursuing a PhD in Rhetorical Studies at the University of Illinois.
 He was a 4-time NDT qualifier, a two-time octofinalist at the NDT, and recipient of a top-5 first round bid to the NDT.
-He has also coached numerous teams to the elimination rounds of major college debate tournaments, including the National Debate Tournament.
-He can be reached via email at firstname.lastname@example.org.
+He has also coached numerous teams to the elimination rounds of major college debate tournaments, including the National Debate Tournament and ADA Nationals.
+He has also coached multiple teams to first-round at large bids to the National Debate Tournament.
+He can be reached via email at email@example.com.

 Logan is a Graduate Assistant Coach and Ph.D.
 Candidate in Speech Communication at UGA.
 Hailing originally from Covington, Georgia, he completed his bachelors in Political Science at Samford University and his M.A. in Communication at Wake Forest.
 He qualified to the NDT four times, reaching the octafinals as part of the first Samford team to do so in more than 25 years.